 Are floods necessary?

-During summers, grasslands go dry, so fodder becomes a major issue for large number of animals within the Park.
+During summers, grasslands go dry, so fodder becomes a major issue for a large number of animals within the Park.
 The annual floods in Kaziranga helps sustain its fragile ecology.

 "Floods are necessary to some extent in Kaziranga.
 The wildlife is thriving because this ecosystem has been prevalent since hundreds of years.
-And this has become possible because of Brahmaputra river.
+And this has become possible because of the Brahmaputra river.
 The floods rejuvenate the wetlands and grasslands, which are necessary for rhinos and elephants to survive," said Das.

 The national park's vast grasslands and wetlands get revitalized annually by the river's overflow.
 Floods helps in recharging the Park's wetlands.
-It deposits mineral-rich alluvial soil to facilitate growth of grass and shrubs and helps in triggering growth of plants — the main source of fodder for the herbivores.
+It deposits mineral-rich alluvial soil to facilitate the growth of grass and shrubs and helps in triggering the growth of plants — the main source of fodder for the herbivores.
 Besides, the floodwaters, while receding, flush out aquatic weeds and unwanted plants wetlands.
 If this natural system is disturbed, the fodder base will shrink.

 "Floods are necessary for the ecological balance within the Park.
 But the government should set up more highlands as the present ones are not as sufficient to accommodate all animals.
 The rescue teams have more volunteers and they should be provided with more number of boats.
 The government should protect older highlands and construct new ones," said Goswami.